 But above all, he brought saint Valéry’s relics in front of his huge army, quiet under the grey sky.
 They prayed...

 The next morning, on October 6th 1066, the wind calmed down.
 Soldiers regained some strength.
 William’s conquering fleet could go in England!

 Oh, but deep down his heart, William knew he would win, in England.
 Especially as during the night, the Halley’s comet crossed the sky, a "hairy star, a good omen announcing great events".
 At that time, we could see the famous comet visible 15 days in the sky: they even represented it in the famous Bayeux tapestry!

-The comet’s tails was turned towards the north-west side, towards England: so the super astrologers said it meant something would shake the country... like a revolution.
-And the comet had two trails: it meant that two powers were going to be reunited!
+The comet’s tails was turned towards the north-west side, towards England: astrologers said it meant something would shake the country... like a revolution.
+And the comet had two trails: it meant two powers were going to be reunited!